gnosisguild/safesnap-simulation/README.md

 ## Local Development

 To run this project locally, you need to install the dependencies and use Wrangler's `dev` command to start the development server.

+## Live Deployment

+The deployed Cloudflare worker can be accessed at: [https://safesnap-simulation.gnosisguild.workers.dev](https://safesnap-simulation.gnosisguild.workers.dev)

 ### Setup